FourthState/plasma-mvp-sidechain/README.md

 This is the latest [Minimum Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426) version.

-We have decided to modify our implementation by removing confirmation signatures as described in the [More Viable Plasma](https://ethresear.ch/t/more-viable-plasma/2160) construction.

 **Note**: This sidechain is being constructed to be compatible with our [rootchain contract](https://github.com/FourthState/plasma-mvp-rootchain/master)

 ## Overview